bethgietl/pandas-challenge/README.md

 In the pandas-challenge I chose the HeroesOfPymoli assignment.
 I created a repo on github and cloned to my PC.
 Using gitbash I used the function mkdir to created the required directories/folders and nested them under the pandas-challenge main folder.
 I copied over the starter code python file and the Resources folder.
 I pushed changes to my repo on github via gitbash using git add ., git commit -m "", git push.

-I used Jupyter Notebook to record the code run the code.
+I used Jupyter Notebook to record the code and run the code.
 The starter code already included the dependencies/set-up, file to load and reading the file.

 The assignment wanted me to analyze purchasing data based on demographics like age and gender as well as most profitable and most popular items purchased.